ComputerKarate/linux/bash_directory_cleanup/README.md

 There is a systemd service that calls a script
 By default the systemd service runs at 3am and it expects the script "cleanup" to be in "/usr/local/bin"

-If you decide to change the location of the script that performs the housekeeping, modify the line in system-cleanup.service that starts with "ExecStart" to the path where you located the file "cleanup":
+If you decide to change the location of the script that performs the housekeeping, modify the line in system-cleanup.service that starts with "ExecStart" to the new location:
 ExecStart=/usr/local/bin/cleanup

 If you want it to run at some time other than 3am, modify the line in system-cleanup.timer that starts with "OnCalendar":